 of not finding $B^{k}_{\ell,2}$.
 This can be mitigated by the following user-in-the-loop system: \begin{itemize} \item[i.]
 The user can take a limited number of single vertex inputs and can output whether that vertex is interesting or not (i.e., part of an interesting subgraph).
 This output can be modeled as error-free (oracle-user) or errorful. \item[ii.]
 The supervision can then be used to re-rank the subgraphs in the nomination scheme. \end{itemize} While practically, we do not suspect that there will be many perfect matches to the subgraphs of interest in the hierarchy provided by $H_2$, it may be the case that there are many subgraphs ``close" to the subgraph of interest in the (possibly lossy) estimate $\widehat H_2$, in which case this supervision is equally necessary.

 What follows is a formalization of the above heuristic.
 We first define the concept of a user-in-the-loop; noting that our definition is not the most general, as we focus in our analysis on binary users; i.e., they can only output $1$ (yes) or $0$ (no) for the interestingness of a vertex.
 In general, one might allow for the user to use a rating system with more levels, or even add a continuous space for responses. \begin{definition}[VN User] Let $(g_1,H_1)\in\hgs_n$ with indices of interest $S_1$ and $(g_2,H_2)\in\hgs_m$ with indices of interest $S_2$.
 Let $(\theta,\gamma)\in [0,1]\times[0,1]$ and $t\in\mathbb{Z}>0$ with $t<m$.
-We define the capacity $t$, \emph{HSGN user-in-the-loop} for $((g_2,H_2),S_2)$ with parameters $(\theta,\gamma)$ ( denoted $U_t$) as follows: \begin{itemize} \item[i.]
-Letting $\Omega$ be the underlying sample space, the user is a function where $\mathcal{T}_{V_2,t}$ is the set of ordered $t$-tuples of distinct elements from $V_2=V(g_2)$.
-Note that dependence on $\Omega$ will be suppressed when appropriate. \item[ii.]
-For each $\eta\in\mathcal{T}_{V_2,t}$ and $x\in\{0,1\}^t$, we define
+We define the capacity $t$, \emph{HSGN user-in-the-loop} for $((g_2,H_2),S_2)$ with parameters $(\theta,\gamma)$ ( denoted $U_t$) as follows: